 Prior to getting my own features off the ground, I worked for an indie producer in New York City.
-I took the gig because I wanted to uncover the “secrets” to making movies.
-And after a few months, I ended up working in development – which pretty much meant it was my job to read screenplays and write reports about the material, called coverage.
+I took the gig because I wanted to uncover “feature filmmaking secrets.”
+I worked in development, which meant I read screenplays and wrote reports about the material, called coverage.

 1. Have a well defined log-line for your project.
 Seriously.
 Most first time indie producers settle for a simple character driven story.
 But the story is always confusing.
 So here is the test, if you can not explain your story with the use of a simple log line, something is off.
 Fix the log line now.
 You’ll need it for your marketing later.

 2. Everything in your screenplay costs money.
 So if your passion project is too expensive, write something based on locations in your neighborhood.
-Your true genius will come from your ability to tell a compelling story, not by how many expensive Special FX you can pack into your movie.
+Your true genius will come from your ability to tell a compelling story, not your budget.

 5. Hire a GREAT First Assistant Director.
 Not some film school kid either.
 Pay the money.
 Build a relationship.
-The First AD will be the general of your production.
-They will build off the Production Manager’s budget and schedule the movie.
+The First AD will be the commanding general of your production.
+They will build off the production manager’s budget and schedule the movie.
 The 1st AD keeps the production on time.

 These steps will provide you with a good starting point.
 Once you have your script, PM and your 1st AD, you will find that your project will start to gain momentum.
 Finish your feature and people will start sending you query letters.
-I guarantee it.
-If you liked this filmmaking article, sign up for my newsletter.
+Download my filmmaker checklist.